 Accommodation: Grand Hotel ROI René Aix-en-Provence

-Then in the afternoon, we’ll visit the Abbeye Saint-André, always considered one of the loveliest gardens in France, but now further enhanced, and made relevant to us, by the addition of areas of wonderfully loose Mediterranean planting.
+This morning starts in Avignon, where we’ll visit the Abbeye Saint-André, always considered one of the loveliest gardens in France, but now further enhanced, and made relevant to us, by the addition of areas of wonderfully loose Mediterranean planting.
 It’s a totally enchanting garden around a ruin - a kind of Mediterranean Ninfa!

 Accommodation: Grand Hotel ROI René Aix-en-Provence